nicolasandradevillamil/NLU-Homework/README.md

 ## Part 4: GPT-2 (1 point)

+Now you are going to finetune a pretrained GPT-2 for generating recipes.

 ## Part 5: Final demo (1 point)

-You have now trained a small GPT and GPT-2 for the same task of generating recipes with the same dataset.
+You have now trained a small GPT and finetuned GPT-2 for the same task of generating recipes with the same dataset.
 Take your best microGPT and GPT-2 models and write a demo code in which a user can choose what model to generate from.
 The user should write a prompt for the model and how many tokens should be generated.
 The demo should print the result from the model. **In the report you must include the qualitative results of giving the models the exact same prompt.
 Compare the generated texts from each model.**

 # References